tomcam/linuxadmin/docs/README.md

 ```
 # Get a list of installed packages, pipe it
-# through grep, and see if `nvim` is installed.
+# through grep, and see if `nano` is installed.
-sudo yum list installed | grep nvim
+sudo yum list installed | grep nano
 ```

 ### Determine if a yum package exists with yum list